On View

 On July 4, 2026, the U.S. commemorates and celebrates the 250th anniversary of the signing of the Declaration of Independence.
 This historic milestone offers an opportunity to pause and reflect on this nation’s past, honor the contributions of Americans, and to look ahead toward the future we aspire to create for the next generation and beyond.
 The legacy of painterly abstraction in the U.S. offers a distinctive way to celebrate the creativity and innovation that defines the American spirit.

-This exhibition was organized by the Museum of Art and Design at Miami Dade College.
-MOAD’s programs are made possible with the support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor, and Board of County Commissioners.
-MOAD is sponsored in part by the State of Florida through the Division of Arts and Culture, and receives generous support from the John S. and James L. Knight Foundation.
+MOAD's programs are made possible with the support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor, and the Board of County Commissioners.
+They are sponsored in part by the State of Florida Division of Arts and Culture, and with generous support from the John S. and James L. Knight Foundation.

-Image: Virginia Jaramillo, Sidereal Inscriptions #1-213, 1988.
+Image: Virginia Jaramillo, Sidereal Inscriptions #1-213 (detail), 1988.
 Linen fiber with hand ground earth pigments on paper.
 Image courtesy of the artist and Hales Gallery.